iaincollins/structured-data-testing-tool/README.md

 #### How to test a URL

-You can integrate with a CD/CI pipeline by using the API.
+You can integrate Structured Data Testing Tool with a CD/CI pipeline by using the API.

 ```javascript
 const { structuredDataTest } = require('structured-data-testing-tool')